Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Numerical Results

 \textbf{Ablation Study: Model-Agnostic Property of ECCFM.} We discussed that ECCFM is a model-agnostic training framework, i.e., its performance could be preserved over different neural network architectures.
-To test this, we conducted an ablation study where we decoupled our framework from the cross-attention transformer backbone conducted before.
-Specifically, we took the underlying architecture of the ECCT baseline and trained it using our proposed ECCFM training objective.
-We then compared this model directly against the original ECCT, which uses the same architecture. {The results in Table~\ref{tab:decoding_comparison_ecct_only} show that applying the ECCFM training objective yields improvement in $-\ln(\text{BER})$ over the standard ECCT, with comparable performance versus the iterative denoising DDECC method.
-These results demonstrate that ECCFM's property of model-agnostic and its benefits are attributable to the consistency-based training framework itself.}
+We conducted an ablation study where we decoupled our framework from the backbone.
+Specifically, we used the ECCT baseline architecture and trained it with our proposed ECCFM and compared this model against the original ECCT and DDECC.
+The results in Appendix~\ref{model-free}, Table~\ref{tab:decoding_comparison_ecct_only} show that applying the ECCFM training objective yields improvement in $-\ln(\text{BER})$ over the standard ECCT, with comparable performance versus the iterative denoising DDECC method.

-{\textbf{Ablation Study: Necessity of Soft-syndrome Time Condition in Consistency Training.} We further investigated the necessity of using soft-syndrome as a time condition for building the smooth trajectory.
+\textbf{Ablation Study: Necessity of Soft-syndrome Time Condition in Consistency Training.} We further investigated the necessity of using soft-syndrome as a time condition for building the smooth trajectory.
 We trained ECCFM with either a hard-syndrome time condition or a soft-syndrome time condition.
 In Appendix~\ref{ablation_soft}, Table~\ref{tab:eccfm_time_comparison}, our experiments revealed that using soft-syndrome as time condition is necessary for successful training of ECCFM.
-The continuous nature of the soft-syndrome provides a smooth reverse trajectory to learn, whereas models conditioned on the hard syndrome failed to converge.}
+The continuous nature of the soft-syndrome provides a smooth trajectory to learn, whereas models conditioned on the hard syndrome failed to converge.